1. Who does PRACEP serve?

 8. How long does it take to complete the GED® program?

 There is no defined timeline for anyone to get their GED®.
-Once a student registers for class they can remain in the program for as long as they need to meet their goals, whether it's weeks or years, as long as they attend class regularly.
+Once a learners registers for class they can remain in the program for as long as they need to meet their goals and attend class regularly.

 Each section of the GED® test (Math, Language Arts, Science, Social Studies) costs $30, or $120 total.
-If a person is a learner with our programs, they may receive vouchers for free tests if they meet program requirements, for as long as the vouchers are available (first-come, first-served).
+Learners with our program MAY receive vouchers for free tests if they meet program requirements.

-All candidates must register at www.ged.com for any of the four official GED® test subjects.
-If you are a student in our program, your teacher can help you with the registration process.
-If you are not a student, you may call our office for assistance with registration questions: (540) 718-8243.
+All candidates must register at www.ged.com to take the GED® test.
+If you are a learner in our program, your instructor can help you with the registration process, otherwise, call our office for assistance with registration questions: (540) 718-8243.